vibhubadoni/HandSpace/README.md

 **HandSpace** is an interactive web-based prototype that allows users to manipulate 3D models using real-time hand gestures.
 Built with **Three.js** and **MediaPipe Hands**, it demonstrates a lightweight, browser-native approach to spatial interaction without requiring specialized hardware like VR/AR headsets.
 **💡 Why HandSpace?**
-Many classroom concepts are easier to understand when they are shown in 3D rather than explained using flat images.yet they are often taught using flat images and static diagrams.
-As a student, I often wondered how much easier learning would be if teachers could simply show concepts in 3D instead of describing them from a single viewpoint.
+Many classroom concepts are easier to understand when they are shown in 3D rather than explained using flat images, yet they are often taught using static diagrams.
+During our time as students, we observed how difficult it was for many learners to fully grasp spatial concepts when they were presented from only a single viewpoint.

-Whether it was understanding the angles of a cube, visualizing the human brain, or seeing the Earth from different perspectives, 2D images often limited spatial understanding.
+Whether it was understanding the angles of a cube, visualizing the human brain, or seeing the Earth from different perspectives, 2D images frequently limited spatial understanding.

-HandSpace was built to make interactive 3D learning accessible.
+HandSpace was built to make interactive 3D learning more accessible.
-Using only a webcam and a web browser, it allows students and educators to explore and manipulate 3D models through natural hand gestures—without expensive VR/AR hardware.
+Using only a webcam and a web browser, it allows students and educators to explore and manipulate 3D models through natural hand gestures—without the need for expensive VR/AR hardware.

-By focusing on education, HandSpace aims to improve spatial understanding, support better classroom demonstrations, and make interactive 3D tools available in everyday learning environments.
+By focusing on education, HandSpace aims to improve spatial understanding, support clearer classroom demonstrations, and make interactive 3D tools available in everyday learning environments

 ## ✨ Features